Smu-Tan/ZS-NMT-Variations/README.md

 ## Acknowledgements
 * EC40 is sampled from OPUS Corpus.
 We thank Jörg Tiedemann and other researchers who contributed to the OPUS.
-* We thank researchers who contributed to the wonderful Ntrex-128 and Flores-200.
+* We thank researchers who contributed to the Ntrex-128 and Flores-200.